Growing in Sync

 School Chapters

 School Chapters give students a great first point of entry to INTERalliance programming.
 An advisor and Chapter President coordinate regular meetings and receive content packets from the INTERalliance Chapters team.
 They attend monthly chapter competitions to compete for prizes and compete in the Chapter Showcase at TechOlympics each February.
-In 2024, we had 20 active chapters across the region and celebrated St. Henry High School as our Chapter Showcase winner for the second straight year.
+In 2025, we had 33 active chapters across the region (a 65% increase) and celebrated Seven Hills School as our Chapter Showcase winner at TechOlympics.

 TechOlympics

 The largest student-run IT conference in the country, TechOlympics is a fantastic two-day event, where students are inspired to learn about emerging technologies and connect with IT professionals from some of the largest employers across the region.
-Students do mock interviews, network with professionals, and hear speakers from across the diverse IT landscape.
-In 2024, over 325 students and 150 professionals attended this event held at the P&G global headquarters.
+Students do mock interviews, network with professionals during IT&U, and hear speakers from across the diverse IT landscape.
+In 2025, 290 students and over 200 professionals attended this event held at the P&G global headquarters.

 Women in IT Conference